Klipper3d/klipper/docs/Config_Reference.md

 #auto_load_speed: 2
 #   Extrude feedrate when autoloading, default is 2 (mm/s)
 #auto_cancel_variation: 0.1
-#   Auto cancel print when ping varation is above this threshold
+#   Auto cancel print when ping variation is above this threshold
 ```

 ### [angle]